DylanMMarques/Jolab.jl/README.md

 In the future, we want to develop the package to allow users to simulate a variety of optical setups as microscopes, Optical Coherence Tomography setups (OCT), interferometers, ellipsometers, etc. We want the package to be a tool to help scientists and engineers to design and understand their optical setups.

 ## Instalation
-Jolab is not a register package yet.
-To install, the user need to run:
+To install Jolab, a user need to run:
 ```julia
 ] add https://github.com/DylanMMarques/Jolab.jl
 ```